Congratulations on your new AppointmentPlus account! We’re happy to have you on board.

 Access the Appointment Grid by clicking the Appointments tab in your account’s navigation bar, located at the top of your screen.
 In this tab, you can see existing appointments and open time slots in a Day, Week, or Month view.

 The first step to creating a new appointment is selecting an open time from the Appointment Grid.
 You can do so by clicking either the icon or the empty white space in an open time slot.

 After clicking an open time slot, you may either select an existing customer from the drop-down list or create a new customer by completing the required fields within the Make Appointment pop-up window.
 Click Next to continue to the appointment details screen.

 4. Add appointment details

-Most appointment details like date and time will be filled in automatically based on the time slot you select in the Appointment Grid.
-Selecting a service from the drop-down menu will automatically fill in duration and cost details for the appointment.
+Most appointment details (location, staff member, date and time) will be filled in automatically based on the time slot you select in the Appointment Grid.
+After selecting a service from the drop-down menu, other fields will display the appropriate duration and cost information.
 Optionally, you can add appointment notes prior to finalizing the appointment.

 5. Review and finalize

 Click Next to review all the details of the appointment.
 On this screen you can confirm or go back to fix errors or make further adjustments to the appointment.
 When all information is accurate, click Finalize Appointment to schedule this appointment on the calendar.
 If you entered information for a new customer, the profile will be created along with scheduling the appointment.